top of page

 They say "wait and see" because:

-Every child grows at their own speed
+• Every child grows at their own pace.

-Some kids are late bloomers
+• Some kids are late bloomers.

-They don't want to label kids too early
+• They don’t want to label kids too early.

 Early Warning Signs to Watch For

-You see things at home that teachers miss at school.
-Trust what you see.
+You may notice things at home that teachers miss at school.
+Trust your observations.
+Watch for these signs:

 Reading Problems

-Reading is slow and hard
+• Reading is slow and challenging.

-They can't sound out new words
+• They struggle to sound out new words.

-They avoid reading out loud
+• They avoid reading aloud.

 Speech Problems

-They say "pacific" instead of "specific"
+• They say "pacific" instead of "specific."

-They can't find the words they want to say
+• They can’t find the words they want to say.

 Memory Problems

-They can't follow simple directions like "get shoes, grab coat, go to car"
+• They can’t follow simple directions like "get shoes, grab coat, go to car."

-They mix up the days of the week
+• They mix up the days of the week.

-They forget their friends' names
+• They forget their friends' names.

 Writing Problems

-Their writing goes downhill on the page
+• Their writing slopes downward on the page.

-They can't get their thoughts on paper
+• They can’t express their thoughts on paper.

-"I had a great weekend" becomes "it was good"
+• "I had a great weekend" becomes "it was good."

 Behavior Changes

-They avoid anything with letters or numbers
+• They avoid anything involving letters or numbers.

-They say, "I'm stupid" or "I hate school"
+• They say, "I'm stupid" or "I hate school."

-They have meltdowns over homework
+• They have meltdowns over homework.

 Want to see real examples of these early warning signs?
-Watch my detailed video where I explain what these signs look like at home and why acting early makes all the difference: Never Wait and See: Early Dyslexia Warning Signs Every Parent Must Know (K-3)
+Watch my detailed video where I explain what these signs look like at home and why acting early makes all the difference: Never Wait and See: Early Dyslexia Warning Signs Every Parent Must Know (K-3).

 What Research Says About Timing